The center of the categorified ring of differential operators: Introduction

 We claim that such definition is not the right one either.
 To see this, look at the result of this operation in the case where $\Tang_{\X/\Z}$ is an abelian Lie algebra in $\ICoh(\X)$, so that

 In such simple case, we expect our monad to be the functor of tensoring with the symmetric algebra of $\Tang^\QCoh_{\X/\Z}$.
 What we get instead is the functor of tensoring with

-This object is the \emph{convergent renormalization} of $\Sym(\Tang^\QCoh_{\X/\Z})$,\footnote{see Section \ref{sssec:convergent renormalization} for the definition} which is different from $\Sym(\Tang^\QCoh_{\X/\Z})$ as soon as the latter is not bounded above in the t-structure of $\QCoh(\X)$.
+This object is the \emph{convergent renormalization}\footnote{See Section \ref{sssec:conv renormalization} for the definition in the scheme case (the stack case is similar).} of $\Sym(\Tang^\QCoh_{\X/\Z})$, which is different from $\Sym(\Tang^\QCoh_{\X/\Z})$ as soon as the latter is not bounded above in the t-structure of $\QCoh(\X)$.
 Working with such convergent renormalizations is not pleasant: in fact, all the base-change results that we need fail.

 \sssec{}

 We can however turn the above failure into a positive observation.
 Note that $\Sym(\TangQ_{\X/\Z})$ and $\Sym(\Tang_{\X/\Z})$ are filtered by $\Sym^{\leq n}(\TangQ_{\X/\Z})$ and $\Sym^{\leq n}(\Tang_{\X/\Z})$, respectively.
 Since $\Sym^{\leq n}(\TangQ_{\X/\Z})$ is perfect for each $n$ (in particular, bounded above), the renormalization procedure (\ref{eqn:renormalization of universal enveloping alg}) applied to